roipoussiere/cadquery-server/README.md

 Once installed, the `cq-server` command should be available on your system:

-CLI options:
+Positional arguments:

+- `dir`: Path of the directory containing CadQuery scripts (default: ".").

+Options:

 - `-p`, `--port`: Server port (default: 5000);
-- `-d`, `--dir`: Path of the directory containing CadQuery scripts (default: ".");
-- `-m`, `--module`: Default module (default: "main");
+- `-m`, `--module`: Default module to load (default: "main").

 This list might not be up to date, please use `-h` to list all options.

 Example:

-    cq-server -p 5000 -d ./examples -m box
+    cq-server ./examples -p 5000 -m box

 This command will run the server on the port `5000` and load the `box.py` python file in the `./examples` directory.
-This last option can be overridden by url parameter if necessary.
+Note that the `-m` option can be overridden by url parameter if necessary (see below).

 ### Writing a CadQuery code